insidewhy/munamuna/readme.md

 ## Implementation

-`vitest-automock` uses proxies to automatically produce mocks.
+`munamuna` uses proxies to automatically produce mocks.
-The proxies are only use when interacting with data returned from `automock`, the mock produced for the module being tested does not need to use proxies ensuring the runtime penalty is insignificant.
+The proxies are only use when interacting with data returned from `munamuna`, the mock produced for the module being tested does not need to use proxies ensuring the runtime penalty is insignificant.
 Proxies are cached and reused whenever possible: a proxy is only created on the first access of a property or nested property.

 ## Plans

 - Finish autocomplete support for first release
-- Add ability to change function return values depending on call arguments